• Skip to primary navigation

 • Preheat oven to 450°F

-• Remove pie crust freezer.
-Line pie crust with crumpled parchment paper and fill with dried beans or another type of pie weight.
+• Remove the pie crust freezer.
+Line the pie crust with crumpled parchment paper and fill with dried beans or another type of pie weight.
 Bake at 450°F for 25 minutes.
 Remove from oven and let cool for 15 minutes.

 • Remove parchment paper and dried beans.
 If any cracks have formed, brush with some of the egg/half & half.
-Return crust to the 450°F oven for another 5 minutes.
+Return the crust to the 450°F oven for another 5 minutes.
 (See Tip 2)

 • Allow to cool 10 minutes before serving.